bozdoz/nevermind/README.md

   - no idea if this is what I want
 - install script (bash?)
   - I want a way to automatically build nvm-shim, update PATH, create binary symlinks on installation

+nvm tasks:
 - progress bar on node download
 - search for matching node download if only major or minor numbers are given
+- write nvm install script for windows (extracting zip at minimum)
+- tests
 - ability to download latest LTS
+- optimize downloads and untar/ungzip with streams
+  - ideally download to file & ungzip & sha at the same time with io.MultiWriter (am I crazy?)

+nvm-shim tasks:
 - tests
-- write install script for windows (extracting zip at minimum)
 - figure out global installs (e.g. npm i -g yarn)
   - it goes to node/v/bin as a symlink
-- optimize downloads and untar/ungzip with streams
-  - ideally download to file & ungzip & sha at the same time with io.MultiWriter (am I crazy?)